 What do I need to take to my AME exam if I have obstructive sleep apnea?

-To find specific information on what you need to take to your Aviation Medical Examiner (AME) if you have obstructive sleep apnea (OSA), you'll need to refer directly to the FAA AME Guide at the provided link.
-However, generally speaking, if you have been diagnosed with OSA, you will likely need to provide the following:
+To find specific information about what you need to bring to your Aviation Medical Examiner (AME) if you have obstructive sleep apnea (OSA), refer directly to the FAA AME Guide at the provided link.
+However, if you have been diagnosed with OSA, you will need to provide one of the following:

-- A signed FAA Compliance with Treatment form or equivalent.
+- A signed FAA Compliance with Treatment form (PDF), or equivalent; and

-- The results and interpretive report of your most recent sleep study.
+- The results and interpretive report from your most recent sleep study; and

 For CPAP/ BIPAP/ APAP: